tableau/analytics-extensions-api/docs/ae_api_ref.md

 ### Tableau Implementation

 The methods in this section are implemented in Tableau products as of version 20.1.
 In Tableau Desktop, the 'Test Connection' button in the Analytics Extension connection dialogue will call the /info method to determine if authentication is required and test if the analytics extension can be connected to succesfully.
-When SCRIPT_X calculations execute in Tableau Desktop and Server they call the /evaluate method.
+When SCRIPT_X calculations execute in Tableau Desktop and Server they call the /info and the /evaluate methods to establish authentication and evaluate the code or function call.

 ### GET /info